libis/rdm-integration/cache_design.md

 Design document for reworking rdm-integration's Redis-backed state.
 Prepared 2026-08-05 after the silent-failure incident investigation; intended to be executed in a dedicated session.
-Status: design agreed (Eryk + Claude, 2026-08-05); execution not started.
+Status: design agreed (Eryk + Claude, 2026-08-05); §4.6 GC delivery revised 2026-08-06 per Eryk's review (standalone open-source script — see §8);
+execution not started.
 Read §8 (decisions log) before proposing design changes — rejected alternatives are listed there with their reasons.
 Context: see git history `21fbbd3..12f7055` (the incident fixes) and the regression `7f15343` (presence guard lost in a refactor, undetected for 2.5 years).